Sequin delivers industry-leading performance for change data capture (CDC), sustaining 40k operations per second (40 MB/s) with 55ms average latency.

 Sequin, Debezium, and the rest of the infrastructure are deployed to AWS in the following configuration:

-• Debezium deployed on MSK Connect with 8 MCUs (equivalent to 16 vCPUs and 32 GB of memory).
+• Debezium deployed on MSK Connect with 8 MCUs (the maximum number of MCUs provisionable through AWS MSK Connect).

 Results